voduyquoc/cyberbullying_detection/README.md

 ## Setup

 **WARNING: You will be charged for all the infra setup.
-You try free trials or 12 months free tier on AWS.**
+You can try free trials or 12 months free tier on AWS.**
 ### Pre-requisites

 If you already have an Amazon Web Services account, you can skip the pre-requisite steps.